gvwilson/thirdbit/src/fiction/cloudherd/index.md

 It had taken the tiger a day to make his way up the pass to Stale Leftovers.
 Even with the headwind,
-the clouds covered the same distance in half an hour.
+the clouds covered the same distance in just an hour.
 "Is that them?"
 Granna Fee asked, pointing at a thin plume of smoke.

 "What's left of them," the tiger growled.